-The Strategic Development Plan (SDP) will replace the consolidated Scottish Borders Structure Plan and the Local Development Plan (LDP) requires to be consistent with it.
-The proposed SDP has been produced by SESPlan in November 2011 and put out for public consultation.
+The Strategic Development Plan (SDP) replaces the consolidated Scottish Borders Structure Plan and the Local Development Plan (LDP) requires to be consistent with it.
+The Strategic Development Plan was approved (With modifications) by Scottish Ministers in June 2013.
 In terms of economic development the SDP provides a means to support job creation through setting a spatial strategy with a focus on growing key sectors in a sustainable manner.
 It requires that LDP's must maintain a supply of employment land allocations to meet changing demand and should respond to the diverse needs and locational requirements of different sectors by ensuring that there is a generous range and choice of employment sites which are highly accessible to communities across the SESPlan area.

-The proposed SDP states that LDP's should acknowledge and identify circumstances in which non-conforming uses may be appropriate on strategic employment sites.
+The SDP states that LDP's should acknowledge and identify circumstances in which non-conforming uses may be appropriate on strategic employment sites.
 This includes ancillary and support services and other uses which could be complimentary to an employment land setting and could include, for example, waste uses.
 While housing and retail development on strategic employment sites will normally be resisted, the development of mixed use communities (with residential and employment opportunities jointly provided) on strategic employment sites may be appropriate provided this is justified through a LDP and does not result in a net loss to the overall strategic employment land supply.

-The proposed SDP identifies the following sectors to be of strategic importance to the economy of the SESPlan area: financial and business services, higher education and the commercialisation of research, energy, tourism, life sciences, creative industries, food and drink and enabling (digital) technologies.
+The SDP identifies the following sectors to be of strategic importance to the economy of the SESPlan area: financial and business services, higher education and the commercialisation of research, energy, tourism, life sciences, creative industries, food and drink and enabling (digital) technologies.